onflow/flow/docs/content/kitty-items/update.md

 Explore your account here:
 https://flow-view-source.com/testnet/account/0xa4c19ed9d691743c

+?
+Would you like to view the logs for all processes?
+(Y/n)
 ```

 Open up the last link to explore your testnet account via flow-view-source.
 On the left side navigation, locate the Kitty Items contract.